vlsavvy/kv_store_exp/LSMKV/StorageEngine.md

 The current `StorageEngine` works as an **in-memory + WAL prototype** with optional replication.
 Disk-based persistence and read optimization via SSTables and compaction are **planned but not yet implemented**.
+Replication strategies can be enhanced in different ways.